 Voters who express a lot of interest in pro sports support the idea of legalized sports betting (63% yes).
 Those with no interest, meanwhile, aren’t as sure (33% yes).
 Those in support also appeared to be males, and the age range was mostly younger or middle-aged people.

 Where we don’t see a trend is in political party identification.
-The support for legalized sports betting in CA is fairly uniform throughout.
+The support for sports betting in California is fairly uniform throughout.

 Berkeley’s Institute of Governmental Studies co-director Eric Schickler was surprised by this, saying: